fortinet/ibm-fortigate-AP-HA-terraform-deploy/README.md

 ## Description

-A Terraform script to deploy an Acitve-Passive (A-P) HA cluster in a single Zone.
+A Terraform script to deploy an Active-Passive (A-P) HA cluster in a single Zone.
 This template makes use of the FortiGate IBM SDN connector to failover in the event of a VM shutdown.
 After the Active VM is brought back up, it will take over as active once again.

 ## Requirements